Level0r0s/nuBuilder4/README.md

 # Setup

-- Check values in config.php.
+- Check values in nuconfig.php.
 Make sure they are setup correctly for your system
 - Run:
 ```
 php composer.phar install